Arrested States in Persistent Active Matter: Gelation without Attraction: Model and Simulations

 The initial states of the system are prepared using a Random Sequential Adsorption and Diffusion (RSAD) process ~\cite{eisenberg1998random} which can generate disordered packings up to a maximum density of $\rho_{\textrm{rcp}} = 0.1717...$~\cite{eisenberg2005first}, corresponding to the random-close-packing density for hard crosses.
 We study a range of global densities between $ \rho = 0.10$ and $\rho = 0.17$, and a range of activity values $\Delta v$ from $0$ to $1$.
 Note that even though $\Delta v$ is a dimensionless activity, it may take values larger than unity~\cite{chatterjee2019motion}.The system domain is a two-dimensional square box of linear length $ L $, periodic boundary conditions, and a fixed total number of particles $N = \rho L^2$.
 Unless otherwise stated, we present results for $L = 450$.
 The longest simulation time is set to $t = 2 \times 10^6$, which is much larger than the $\alpha$-relaxation time at $\rho = 0.16$, $\tau_{\alpha} \approx 100$ (see Appendix \ref{appendix_a}).

-In this work we concentrate on the limit $D_R \to 0$, where the persistence of the active motion becomes infinite.
-In this limit, the self-propulsion directions of the particles are a ``quenched'' random variable, and we assign these uniformly with {an equal number of the particles} having an active direction along each of the four lattice directions.
-Since the cross shape leads to strong rotational locking~\cite{chatterjee2019motion}, small finite $ D_R $ leads to qualitatively similar results as the infinite persistence-time limit, including overall global arrest due to percolating gel-like structures, as shown in Appendix \ref{appendix_c}.
+In this work we focus primarily on the limit $D_R \to 0$, where the persistence of the active motion becomes infinite.
+In this limit the self-propulsion directions of the particles are ``quenched'' random variables, and we assign these uniformly with {an equal number of the particles} having an active direction along each of the four lattice directions.
+Studying active matter in this limit provides us with the opportunity to probe the strongest departures from equilibrium systems~\cite{mandal2019extreme}, and as we show in Sections \ref{sec:ASEP} and \ref{sec:density}, allows us to construct a coarse-grained model and obtain quantitative estimates of the density profiles observed in the arrested states.
+Because of the non-convex shape of the particles, we expect that even for finite rotation rates ($D_R > 0$), neighboring crosses should inhibit one another from rotating~\cite{chatterjee2019motion}.
+Therefore including rotational locking is important for modeling cases in which non-convex self-propelled particles must reorient their body axis in order to change their direction of motion.
+In the presence of this rotational locking effect,} small but finite $ D_R $ leads to qualitatively similar results as the infinite persistence-time limit, including overall global arrest due to percolating gel-like structures, as shown in Section \ref{sec:finite_rotation}.